-My research is concerned with mobilities, digital cultures, gender relations and grassroots hands-on DiY and DiT (Do-It-Together) technology communities.
-I am particularly interested in mundane everyday materials and practices; the use of found, purchased and resourcefully adapted materials and improvised methods to re-imagine understandings of and relationships to technology.
+My research is concerned with invention.
+This takes the form of studies into mobilities (particularly cycling), digital cultures, gender relations and grassroots hands-on DiY and DiT (Do-It-Together) technology communities.
+I am particularly interested in mundane everyday materials and practices; the use of found, purchased and resourcefully adapted materials and improvised methods to re-imagine understandings of and relationships to technology and society.

 Making and engaging are integral to my work.
 My practice is informed by my interest in different ways of ‘telling about society’ (Becker 2007).
 This means my creative interdisciplinary approach, methods and modes of transmission take many forms – from websites, blogs, machines, films, printed materials, photographs, exhibitions, performances, installations and even, most recently, costume (and sewing patterns).
 These varied ways of investigating and telling about society entangle diverse audiences and provide new perspectives into my work.